-The Tourist Information Centre, 77 Promenade ( 01242/522-878; www.visitcheltenham.gov.uk), has many useful brochures on the town and Cotswolds region.
-You can book accommodations in the office or by calling T 01242/517-110.
+The Tourist Information Centre, 77 Promenade (C 01242/522-878; www.visitcheltenham.gov.uk), has many useful brochures on the town and Cotswolds region.
+You can book accommodations in the office or by calling C 01242/517-110.
 The center is open Monday to Saturday from 9:30 a.m. to 5:15 p.m.

-From about June 12 through September 12, the Tourist Information Centre offers guided walking tours of Regency-era Cheltenham, pointing out the best of the town's fine architecture and floral decorations.
+From late June through mid-September, the Tourist Information Centre offers guided walking tours of Regency-era Cheltenham, pointing out the best of the town's fine architecture and floral decorations.
 The tours depart at 11 a.m.
-Monday to Friday, last about one-and-a-quarter hours, and cost \$3 (\$5.55).
+Monday to Friday, last about one-and-a-quarter hours, and cost \$3 (\$6).